saasyncinc/studyverse/README.md

-# 🌟 StudyVerse - AI-Powered Learning for Every Age
+# 🌟 StudyVerse - AI-Powered Learning That Grows With You

 StudyVerse is a revolutionary educational platform that adapts to each learner's age and provides personalized AI-powered learning tools.